craigprotzel/Mashups/README.md

 Mobile Phones
 -------------
  Please put them on vibrate or turn them off before you come to class.
 If you have an emergency that requires you to answer your phone during class, please let me know me ahead of time or quietly step out of class to take the call.
+Otherwise, please refrain from using your mobile phone during class unless necessary for class work.

 Communicate
 -----------